In-Person Workshops - Full Listing by Date

 ADHD is Real with Isabel Medina-Keiser (in-person)

 Can you succeed in college with ADHD?
 Yes you can!
-Join the Office of Disability Services to discuss realistic solutions for managing college life and ADHD.
+Join the Office of Student Accommodations and Testing to discuss realistic solutions for managing college life and ADHD.
 Each attendee will receive a free ADHD tool kit to take home.

 Room: John Bardo Center room 338